Local Ihara's lemma and applications: Non-degeneracy property for submodules

-\begin{proof} Note first that the result is true for $\Psi_\varrho$.
-Moreover for any perverse free sheaf $P$, we have $\lexp p \hi^i i^*_{c'} P=0$ if $i \not \in \{ 0,-1 \}$ and it's free for $i=-1$.
+\begin{proof} Note first, cf. lemma \ref{lem-icpsi}, that the result is true for $\Psi_\varrho$.
+Moreover for any perverse free sheaf $P$, we have $\lexp p \hi^i i^*_{c'} P=0$ if $i \not \in \{ 0,-1 \}$ and it is free for $i=-1$.
 The result then follows easily from the long exact sequence associated to the previous short exact sequence when we apply $i^*_{c'}$. \end{proof}

 In particular in the following short exact sequence